-This frequency synthesizer program uses a stereo soundcard to generate a carrier or BPSK signal from a reference frequency.
-The soundcard output can be used directly at VLF, or could be multiplied or mixed up to LF.
+This frequency synthesizer program uses a stereo soundcard to generate a precise carrier or BPSK signal from a GPS 1PPS or reference frequency.
+The soundcard output can be used directly at VLF or can be multiplied or mixed up to LF.
+When a PPS is used the output has an absolute phase, maintained across reboots and soundcard reset.

 You will need: